FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The Turkish Super Lig, among the last to continue playing matches, was suspended after players complained.
 Basketball and volleyball leagues in the country were also suspended.

-* The Diamond League postponed its first three meetings of the 2020 season due to be held in April and May in Qatar and China.
+* The Diamond League postponed its first five meetings of the 2020 season due to be held in April and May in Qatar, China, Stockholm, Naples and Rabat.

 * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.